HIV self-test

 How can you get an HIV self-test kit?

-To order an INSTI® self-test, click here.
+To order an INSTI® self-test kit, click here.

 Should you do it alone or with someone?